 FRANKFORT, Kentucky — Democrats held on to a seat in the Kentucky Senate on Tuesday while Republicans were leading in a House race in two legislative matchups that drew light voter participation.

-FRANKFORT, Kentucky — Political leaders are worried that lingering snow and frigid temperatures will have a chilling effect on voter turnout Tuesday in special legislative elections that, depending on the outcome, could inch Republicans one seat closer to a takeover in the House.
+Lingering snow and frigid temperatures had a chilling effect on turnout in the special elections that will have little bearing on the political makeup of the Senate but that could inch Republicans one seat closer to a takeover in the House.

 Lexington attorney Reggie Thomas will replace former Democratic Sen. Kathy Stein, who resigned her 13th District seat in Lexington after being appointed to a judicial position.

 With all precincts reporting, Thomas had 4,040 votes to 2,617 for independent Richard Moloney and 851 for Republican Michael Johnson.